trojanh/ToDoApp/README.md

 # To-doapp

 This is simple ToDO app made in ember 2.7.
-You can find the working demo on firebase https://todo-app-40c70.firebaseapp.com This project uses Ember Fixuteres to store the data and it doesn't installed with Ember.
+You can find the working demo on firebase https://todo-app-40c70.firebaseapp.com

+1.This project uses Ember Fixuteres to store the data and it doesn't installed with Ember.
 To install Ember Fixuteres use following command:

   ember install ember-data-fixture-adapter

 for more on Fixtures check https://github.com/emberjs/ember-data-fixture-adapter

+2.Project also uses Moment helpers for storing and displaying date and time use follwoing to install moment:

+  ember install ember-moment

+refer https://github.com/stefanpenner/ember-moment for more info

 ## Prerequisites